LearnWithMeEDU/LearnWithMeEDU.github.io/index.md

 # Wecome to Support and Donate to My Channel!

-Your donation and support is the motivation that I can continue working on producing technical and hardcore videos.
+Your donation and support makes me continue working on producing technical and hardcore videos and help more people who enjoys quant finance and math.
-Compared to the people who make only intro-level videos, this is harder and usually lead to less views and likes.
-And thus hard to profit from Youtube or Advertiser.

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)

-## 留学申请
+## 留学和考试
 ```markdown
 We provide courses on: